Clemex/typescript-react-template/README.md

-# A Template for TypeScript Projects using React, Redux, and Fabric
+# A Template for TypeScript Projects using React and Redux

-This project is a template project developed by Clemex Technologies for bootstrapping new React/Redux applications in TypeScript.
+This project is a simple template project developed by [Clemex Technologies](https://github.com/Clemex) for bootstrapping new React/Redux applications using TypeScript.
 We started from the [TypeScript React Starter](https://github.com/Microsoft/TypeScript-React-Starter) from Microsoft.

+The project contains the source code for a simple counter application that demonstrates the usage of React, Redux, Redux-Form, Redux-Logger, Material-UI, and React-UI all written in TypeScript.
+This was inspired by [the Counter project by Leyka](https://github.com/Leyka/learning-react/tree/master/react-redux) a simple app which increments or decrements a counter using React/Redux which is based on [the React/Redux counter example](https://github.com/reactjs/redux/tree/master/examples/counter/src).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->